QuTech-Delft/QMI/documentation/sphinx/source/coding_standard.rst

 In the following, we follow the subsection structure of PEP-8.
 The ``▻`` symbol denotes a reference to a named section of PEP-8.
+Section headers in this file will link to PEP-8 where appropriate.
 Note that we only cite those sections where we deviate.

-..
-It might be worth it to use the headers to link to the relevant sections of PEP-8.

-..
-Also, it seems that the arrow symbol is just used in every section here, even if it does not reference PEP-8.
-Examples of this are the logger naming conventions and asserts.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-▻ Code Lay-out: Tabs or Spaces?
+▻ `Code Lay-out: Tabs or Spaces? <https://peps.python.org/pep-0008/#tabs-or-spaces>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tabs are not allowed.
 Indentation is to be done solely with spaces.
 Only the standard PEP-8 indentation of 4 spaces is allowed.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-▻ Code Lay-out: Maximum Line Length
+▻ `Code Lay-out: Maximum Line Length <https://peps.python.org/pep-0008/#maximum-line-length>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PEP-8 mandates a line length maximum of 79 characters, and 72 characters for docstrings and comments.